xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 #### One Shot Learning

 - One of the face recognition challenges is to solve one shot learning problem.
-- One Shot Learning: A recognition system is able to recognize a person, learning from one image.
+- One Shot Learning: A recognition system is able to recognize a person, learning from only one image.
+And be able to recognize the person again.
-- Historically deep learning doesn't work well with a small number of data.
+- Historically deep learning doesn't work well with a small number of data(for example, you only record one image in the employee access database).
+- If you feed the image to a CNN then a softmax, you need to retrain the model every time once a new employee join the team.
 - Instead to make this work, we will learn a **similarity function**:
   - d( **img1**, **img2** ) = degree of difference between images.
-  - We want d result to be low in case of the same faces.
+  - We want d result to be a small number in case of the same faces.
   - We use tau T as a threshold for d:
     - If d( **img1**, **img2** ) <= T    Then the faces are the same.
+    - otherwise the faces are different.
 - Similarity function helps us solving the one shot learning.
-Also its robust to new inputs.
+Also it's robust to new inputs.

 #### Siamese Network

-- We will implement the similarity function using a type of NNs called Siamease Network in which we can pass multiple inputs to the two or more networks with the same architecture and parameters.
+- We will implement the similarity function using a type of NNs called Siamese Network in which we can pass multiple inputs to the two or more networks with the same architecture and parameters, to generate an "encoding of the input image" and use it to compare the similarity.
 - Siamese network architecture are as the following:
   - ![](Images/35.png)
   - We make 2 identical conv nets which encodes an input image into a vector.
 In the above image the vector shape is (128, )